United States and the International Criminal Court: Second presidency of Donald Trump

+In early 2025, Microsoft cancelled the email address of Prosecutor of the ICC Karim Khan.
+The Associated Press interpreted the cancellation to be a result of the sanctions.
+Microsoft stated that the Microsoft email accounts of four ICC judges sanctioned in June were not suspended.
+Khan and some other ICC staff switched their email addresses to Proton Mail.
+In June, a Microsoft spokesperson confirmed the disconnection of Khan's account.
+The spokesperson stated that Microsoft had not "cease[d] or suspend[ed] its services to the ICC".
+In late October 2025, the ICC stated that it would switch from Microsoft Office to the Open Desk open-source software suite; Euractiv interpreted this as a response to the sanctions.

 American policies towards the ICC

 The United States and many advocates for the ICC have long been at odds over the Court's statute, accountability, and jurisdiction.
-Although these differences have not been resolved, two recent actions have refocused international and domestic attention on America's policy toward the ICC.
+Although these differences have not been resolved, two actions have refocused international and domestic attention on America's policy toward the ICC.
 The first was enactment of the "Nethercutt Amendment", which extended prohibitions on assistance to ICC parties beyond those already in place under the American Service-Members' Protection Act (ASPA).
 The second is the debate over whether or not the U.N.
 Security Council should refer the genocide in Sudan to the ICC for investigation.